sharmaeklavya2/theoremdep-source/includes/packing/d-geom/config-lp-density-unrestr.md

-Let there be a polynomial-time $d$-dimensional geometric bin-packing algorithm $A$ whose output satisfies one of these conditions:
+Let there be a polynomial-time $d$-dimensional geometric bin packing algorithm $A$ whose output satisfies one of these conditions:
 $\newcommand{\Rsize}{\operatorname{rsize}}$

 * There is some bin for which total rsize of items is at least $\frac{1}{\lambda}$.
 * The number of bins is at most a constant $c$.

-Let $I$ be a $d$-dimensional geometric bin-packing instance.
+Let $I$ be a $d$-dimensional geometric bin packing instance.
 Given a feasible solution $(\widehat{x}, \widehat{y})$ of objective value $v$ to the $\lambda$-density-restricted config LP, we can get in polynomial time a feasible solution to the config LP of objective value at most $v + c$.